 - What the controller will do assuming the data is at the FC port buffers (“huh?” is the right reaction, only one three-letter vendor ever did this so at least it’s not a widespread practice).

-- What the controller will do given the configuration actually being proposed driving a very specific application workload with a specified latency threshold.
+- What the controller will do given the configuration actually being proposed driving a very specific application workload with a specified latency threshold and real data.

 What if someone proves to you a big IOPS number at a PoC or demo?